slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

     c.
 Server root folder: /Library/WebServer/Documents/
     d.
 (OSX 10.8 and later) Start (or restart) apache:  run `sudo apachectl start` in a terminal window (use `restart` if already running)
 * Use a remote server with drive mapped to local machine.
 * Sprint 21: Brackets has node js built-in with an HTTP server plugin.
 Any project folder can be the server root.
-Note that this server does not support PHP, so that test cannot be run.
+Note that this server does not support PHP, so the .php cannot be viewed, but all of the tests in that section can be run using one of the .html pages.

 Setup
 =====